“Melody of China performs the history, lore and myth of China in song. A truly innovative and dazzling extravaganza!” San Francisco Chronicle

 Melody of China (MoC) is a San Francisco-based Chinese chamber ensemble.
 Begun in 1993 by a group of enthusiastic musicians from Mainland China, MoC’s mission is two-fold: “to provide rich musical entertainment through the synergy of ancient Chinese tradition with youthful, diverse American culture; and to promote classical and modern Chinese music.”
 Their dedication to taking on new works by contemporary composers in addition to traditional material is what makes them a leading Chinese music ensemble.
 The organization’s co-founders, Hong Wang and Yangqin Zhao, have succeeded in bringing Chinese instruments out of obscurity and into the mainstream of Bay Area culture.

-Described as “Innovative and Dazzling” by the San Francisco Chronicle, Melody of China performances have broken barriers in combining traditional Chinese music with contemporary works by influential composers such as Kui Dong, Gang Situ and Yuanlin Chen.
-Since 1993, MoC has commissioned over 40 new works by 20 contemporary composers and has performed at numerous Bay Area schools and venues including Davies Symphony Hall, Herbst Theatre, Old First Church, UCSF, USF and others.
+Described as “Innovative and Dazzling” by the San Francisco Chronicle, Melody of China performances have broken barriers in combining traditional Chinese music with contemporary works by the influential composers of Kui Dong, Gang Situ and Yuanlin Chen.
+Since 1993, MoC has commissioned and premiered over 40 new works by 20 contemporary composers across numerous Bay Area venues including Davies Symphony Hall, Herbst Theatre, Old First Church, UC San Francisco, University of San Francisco, among others.
 Although keeping one foot firmly planted in tradition, MoC has led many innovative and experimental projects, such as the concerts featuring Songs from Mongolia and the Young Composers Series, where young Bay Area composers are asked to compose music for Chinese instruments.

 Melody of China has been guest artists with the Berlin Philharmonic and the San Francisco Symphony.
 MoC has appeared in concerts at New York’s Lincoln Center and The Juilliard School, and has performed in major U.S. cities on numerous occasions, including the Chicago World Music Festival, the Lotus Festival and the Chicago Jazz Festival.
 MoC has performed with jazz ensembles including Francis Wong’s Asian Improv arts and Anthony Brown’s Asian-American Jazz Orchestra.
 Being strongly tied to the local San Francisco Bay Area arts community, MoC has also collaborated with several dance groups, including Alonzo King’s Lines Ballet and the Oakland Ballet.